Start for free

 Key Features

-The Cloudpepper hosting environment is built to meet Odoo’s technical requirements, including fast database performance, optimized server configuration, and adaptive caching frameworks.
-This delivers consistent performance for multiple clients’ workloads and for demanding Odoo modules such as Inventory, Manufacturing, and POS.
+The Cloudpepper hosting environment is built around Odoo’s technical requirements, including PostgreSQL performance, server configuration, and caching.
+That matters for heavier Odoo modules such as Inventory, Manufacturing, and POS.

-Cloudpepper offers tools to streamline partner operations, including client instance grouping, custom domain management, resource tracking, and dedicated account support.
-The support team is specifically trained in partner deployment needs, providing reliable technical assistance.
+Cloudpepper offers partner operations tools including client instance grouping, custom domain management, resource tracking, and dedicated account support.
+The support team is trained on partner deployment needs.

-One-click deployment, automated backups, continuous monitoring and Git-based CI/CD pipelines allow you to manage multiple instances simultaneously with minimal manual effort.
-When a developer pushes code to a client’s branch, the system fetches the custom code, installs Python dependencies, and updates Odoo modules automatically with zero downtime.
+One-click deployment, automated backups, continuous monitoring, and Git-based CI/CD pipelines help you manage multiple instances with less manual work.
+When a developer pushes code to a client branch, the system fetches the custom code, installs Python dependencies, and updates Odoo modules automatically.

 Test changes, try new modules, and validate configurations in isolated environments before pushing anything to production.
-Each client can have multiple staging environments for thorough testing with real data before going live.
-This dramatically reduces the risk of changes affecting live business operations.
+Each client can have multiple staging environments for testing with real data before going live.

 Cloudpepper provides a powerful dashboard that centralizes your view across all client accounts.
 See resources, health, and Odoo versions for every client instance from a single screen.
 When a client reports slow performance, you can check CPU usage, review server logs, and restart the Odoo service all from one tab.